-4. Describe how the LEA used multiple modes of engagement (such as surveys, scheduled in-person or virtual meetings, town halls) to gain input from stakeholders in development of the revised plan.
+4. Describe how the LEA used multiple modes of engagement (such as surveys, scheduled in-person or virtual meetings, and town halls) to gain input from stakeholders in the development of the revised plan.

-Our original plan has no significant changes, though we continue to engage with a wide variety of stakeholders and stakeholder groups.
+Our plan has included one significant change, which was the reallocation of \$6.4M toward safety and security investments.
+This was in direct response to the feedback we received from a diverse set of stakeholders in our 2022 survey and community engagement push.
+MNPS is committed to working closely with the State to ensure we are able to respond to the community's feedback with allowable investments that are a direct response to the safety and security challenges faced in response to COVID-19.
 As noted above, MNPS utilizes various tools to solicit input on needs from parents and families, students, school staff, building-level staff, community members, advocacy organizations or representatives, and more.
 These data help inform our needs and priorities.